scharlau/historical_cities/README.md

 You can change map provider via details at http://leaflet-extras.github.io/leaflet-providers/preview/

 ## Racing Barchart Experiment
 The goal is to create a racing barchart showing the rise and fall of city populations over time.
-There is might be done using the [Flourish bar chart race guide](https://app.flourish.studio/@flourish/bar-chart-race#guide).
-Making this work will require a number of steps to be performed in order to make it possible.
+There are lots of examples that use the [Flourish bar chart race guide](https://app.flourish.studio/@flourish/bar-chart-race#guide).
 This makes it clear the data needs to be in the right format in order for this work.
+This led to an exploration of 'what should the data look like'?
+I realised that I needed to generate my own JSON file, and that Flourish wasn't necessary.

 ### Move to Postgresql Locally
 While generating JSON the SQL language differences between SQLite3 and Postgresql made it necessary to shift local development to Postgresql.
 Making changes, and then pushing them to Heroku takes too long (4-5 minutes each cycle due to recompiling of assets), so running Postgresql locally is important.